St. Joseph High School (Westchester, Illinois): Academics

 In addition, students had the opportunity to take certain business courses online through Triton College.

 Every spring, St. Joseph High School hosted ChargerFest and (since 1995) sponsored its US$10,000 Super Raffle, which were the school’s biggest fundraisers.
 ChargerFest featured a buffet, door prizes, additional raffles, games, and music.

 In December 2005, St. Joseph High School hosted an event entitled “Becoming a True Leader,” which featured prominent leaders of today sharing leadership experiences and advice with the entire St. Joe's student body and visitors.
 Cardinal George began the program by blessing the St. Joseph community and the school’s past heritage and new initiatives.

 Athletics

 St. Joseph was a member of the Chicago Catholic League.

 The school won the 1998—99 Illinois High School Association boys' basketball championship.

 St. Joe's Head Basketball Coach Gene Pingatore and alumnus Isiah Thomas were both members of the first class of the East Suburban Catholic Conference’s Hall of Fame in 2006.

 The school won the 2014–15 Illinois High School Association class 3A boys' basketball championship.

+The boys' basketball program is covered extensively in the 1994 documentary Hoop Dreams, which features two inner city Chicago players, William Gates and Arthur Agee, commuting to Westchester to attend the school due to its basketball program.

 2016-17 St. Joseph Football Team had its best season in school history going 7–3, winning Conference for the first time ever on a varsity level and qualifying for the IHSA State Playoffs for the first time.